dotnet/docs-maui/docs/ios/device-provisioning/automatic-provisioning.md

 When automatic provisioning is enabled, Visual Studio will re-run the automatic provisioning process if necessary when any of the following occur:

 - An iOS device is plugged into your Mac.
-This automatically checks to see if the device is registered on the Apple's developer portal.
+This automatically checks to see if the device is registered in your Apple Developer Account.
 If it isn't, it will add it and generate a new provisioning profile that contains it.
 - The Bundle ID of your app is changed.
 This updates the App ID and so a new provisioning profile containing this App ID is created.
 - A supported capability is enabled in the *Entitlements.plist* file.
 This capability will be added to the App ID and a new provisioning profile with the updated App ID is generated.
 Not all capabilities are currently supported.
 For more information about capabilities, see [Capabilities](~/ios/capabilities.md).

 ## Wildcard App IDs

 By default automatic provisioning will attempt to create and use a wildcard App ID and provisioning profile instead of an explicit App ID based on the app's bundle identifier.
-Wildcard App IDs reduce the number of profiles and IDs to maintain in the Apple developer portal.
+Wildcard App IDs reduce the number of profiles and IDs to maintain in your Apple Developer Account.
 For more information about wildcard App IDs, see [Create a development provisioning profile](manual-provisioning.md#create-a-development-provisioning-profile).

 In some cases, an app's entitlements require an explicit App ID.
 The following entitlements do not support wildcard App IDs: